Become a Partner in the Ohio Obituary Index

-Each library pays a one-time fee of $1500 charged by HPC to become part of the network, plus an annual $200 maintenance fee, for a total of $1700.
+Each library pays a one-time fee of $1500 charged by HPC to become part of the network.
 After the first year, the libraries would only be required to pay the $200 fee for web site maintenance and phone and email support for the inputting staff.
 To help finance the one-time fee, many partner libraries have received financial help from local genealogical or historical societies, special bequests from individuals for historical/genealogical purposes or other donations which require a specific project.

 Participating libraries will provide:

 · Staff or trained volunteers to input current obituaries and/or older files of obits.
 Inputters will be given user names and passwords so they can access the web-based database;

 · Names of newspapers they will be indexing, which will be given codes for inputting by HPC;

 · Financial support to help the Hayes Center continue this free-to-the-public online service.